tomas-fryza/vhdl-course/labs/01-gates/assignment.md

    ![Logic function](images/equations.png)

-2. Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting for all three functions:
+2. Listing of VHDL architecture from design file (`design.vhd`) for all three functions.
+Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:

 ```vhdl
 architecture dataflow of demorgan is